 Risotto is an art form

 Making a good risotto requires technique and time.
-It is an art form, it should not be rushed, it requires many steps and almost constant stirring.
+It is an art form that should not be rushed, requiring many steps and almost constant stirring.
 One should not undertake this lightly.
-However, if you follow the art form and not rush the cooking, it produces a much more flavorful creamy result.
-It is possible you may find the required repeated ladling of stock and stirring has a meditative quality about it.
+If you follow the art form and do not rush the cooking, it produces a much more flavorful creamy result.
+You may find the required repeated ladling of stock and stirring has a meditative quality about it.

-The recipe below contains details of the classical technique, with modifications.
-Some modifications to classical techniques have been made, as are outlined below.
+The recipe below contains details of the classical technique, with modifications to give a creamier finished risotto.

 Notes on Ingredients

-Italian Sausage: Fresh Italian sausage is required.
+This dish may be made vegetarian, but is best with a topping of Italian Sausage.
+Fresh Italian sausage is required.
 It will be crumbled and browned and added on top.
 The spiciness is a matter of taste, but a mild or medium will allow for the chanterelles to shine.

-Rice: Risotto requires special Italian rice.
-Arborio is the most commonly found outside of Italy, but many passionate Italian cooks swear by carnaroli and in the Veneto region the preference is vialone nano.
-I have found the later produces a creamier texture.
+Risotto requires special Italian rice.
+Arborio is the most commonly found outside of Italy, but many passionate Italian cooks swear by Carnaroli and in the Veneto region the preference is Vialone Nano.
+I have found it produces a creamier texture.

 Notes on Techniques

-A wooden spoon: A good risotto requires a lot of stirring.
+A good risotto requires a lot of stirring.
 I suggest at least 30 minutes of almost constant stirring.
 I find that using a wooden spoon gives a quiet, relaxing feel to the effort.
 Wooden may be best, but frankly anything but metal.
-You do not want to listen to metal on metal scrapping for 30 minutes.
+You do not want to listen to metal on metal scrapping for 30 minutes

 - 6 cups light vegetable or chicken stock

-- A chunk of Parmesan rind (about 2 inches square)
+- A chunk of Parmesan rind, about 2 inches square (optional)

 - 2 fresh Italian sausages (optional)